2021 WAM Virtual Conference Submission Guidelines

 Traditional conceptual and empirical papers are included in this category.
-They should be no more than 10,000 words (approx. 30 pages), including everything (references, appendices, tables, etc.).
+They should be no more than 30 pages, including everything (references, appendices, tables, etc.).
 Authors whose traditional papers are accepted will have approximately 15 minutes to present their work.
 Traditional papers will be blind reviewed.
 Submissions that include author- identifying information will not be reviewed.
-Please be sure to delete any information that can identify you as an author(s).
+Please be sure to delete any information that can identify you as an author(s)

 Developmental submissions that are accepted will be assigned to a group with other developmental papers.
 Each author will have 5 minutes to informally present their ideas, and will then listen silently for 10 minutes as the other participants discuss the work.
 There will be 5 minutes at the end for follow-up questions or discussion.
 Authors will be expected to review each other’s work in advance and come prepared to participate in these discussions.

 Symposia, Workshops, and Panels